TomChenyangJI/small_tools_workspace/WeatherReminder/README.md

 ## Context
-To create this  program comes from a rainy night when I just came out the room and found the rain was heavy.
+This idea comes from a rainy night when I just came out the room and found the rain was heavy.
 Since I didn't bring an umbrella, and I was new to that place, the only choice left was waiting it get slight.
 Therefore, I created this small program to remind me the weather on a daily basis in the morning with an email noticification, because I found these days, we were fed up with noticification from mass apps, but this program only remind you once a day,